rdmitry0911/zfsbootmenu-clevis-load-key/README.md

           user property latchset.clevis:jwe of the encrypted dataset for next boots
  - Then module returns the control back to ZBM

-arg1: ZFS filesystem
+ arg1: ZFS filesystem to unlock
-prints: nothing
-asks: passphrase

  returns: 0 on success, 1 on failure